Dana996/dana-berman/content/home/experience.md

   location = "Montreal"
   date_start = "2018-09-04"
   date_end = "2020-04-30"
-  description = "I was a teaching assistant for Analysis 1 (Math 242), Honours Analysis 1 (Math 254) and Honours Analysis 2 (Math 255) at McGill university.
-Other than the usual responsibilities, I provided notes for my tutorial sessions."
+  description =
-   """
+   """I was a teaching assistant for Analysis 1 (Math 242), Honours Analysis 1 (Math 254) and Honours Analysis 2 (Math 255) at McGill university.
+Other than the usual responsibilities, I provided notes for my tutorial sessions.
   Responsibilities include:

   * Giving lessons